candytale55/ANKI-VOCABULARY/Word_List_Languages.md

 # Word List - All languages
-Sure, here's the table updated with the additional languages:

 | No. | English | French | Catalan | German | Spanish | Portuguese | Italian | Romanian |
 |-----|---------|--------|---------|--------|---------|------------|---------|----------|